Pinnata/pinnata-contracts-celo/README.md

    - `doPutCollateral` wrapped tokens back to HomoraBank
    - Refund leftover assets to the user.

-> For **Uniswap** pools with staking rewards, use `addLiquidityWStakingRewards` function.
+> For **Ubeswap** pools with staking in masterchef, use `addLiqudityWMasterChef` function.
-> For **Sushiswap** pools with staking in masterchef, use `addLiqudityWMasterChef` function.
+> For **SushiSwap** pools with staking in masterchef, use `addLiqudityWMasterChef` function.
-> For **Balancer** pools with staking rewards, use `addLiquidityWStakingRewards` function.
+> For **Symmetric** pools with staking rewards, use `addLiquidityWStakingRewards` function.
+> For all **Mobius** pools, use `addLiquidity[N]` (where `N` is the number of underlying tokens).
+The spell will auto put in Mobius's liquidity gauge.
 > For all **Curve** pools, use `addLiquidity[N]` (where `N` is the number of underlying tokens).
 The spell will auto put in Curve's liquidity gauge.

 ## Oracle

-Prices are determined in CELO.
+Prices are taking from SortedOracles contract and only avialable for cUSD, cEUR, Celo.

-- For regular assets, asset prices can be derived from Ubeswap pool (with WETH), or Keep3r.
+- For regular assets, asset prices can be derived from Ubeswap pool (with UBE) and are secured through a TWAP contract.
 - For LP tokens, asset prices will determine the optimal reserve proportion of the underlying assets, which are then used to compute the value of LP tokens.
 See `UniswapV2Oracle.sol` for example implementation.